cloud8421/today/README.md

   add                      Add a new task.
 Requires a text description and
-                           optionally takes a context option (--context or -c) to add the task under that context. delete                   Deletes an existing task by its ID. check                    Check an existing task by its ID, marking it as done. cancel                   Cancel an existing task by its ID. start                    Start an existing task by its ID. pause                    Pause an existing task by its ID. update                   Update an existing task with a new text description. move                     Move an existing task under a new context. clear                    Clear all done and cancelled tasks, permanently
+                           optionally takes a context option (--context or -c) to add the task under that context. remove                   Removes an existing task by its ID. start                    Start an existing task by its ID. pause                    Pause an existing task by its ID. finish                   Finishes a existing task by its ID, marking it as done. cancel                   Cancel an existing task by its ID. update                   Update an existing task with a new text description. move                     Move an existing task under a new context. clear                    Clear all done and cancelled tasks, permanently